Amédée Domenech

-Amédée Domenech (May 3, 1933, Narbonne – September 21, 2003 Brive-la-Gaillarde) was a French rugby union prop.
-He played for RC Vichy between 1954 and 1955.
-After one year he moved to CA Brive and helped the club to gain promotion to the first division.
+Amédée Domenech (May 3, 1933, Narbonne – September 21, 2003 Brive-la-Gaillarde) was a French rugby union prop nicknamed Le Duc (the Duke) who played for RC Vichy between 1954 and 1955.
+After one year, he moved to CA Brive and helped the club to gain promotion to the first division.
 He earned his first cap with the French national team on 27 March 1954 against Wales at Cardiff.
-He was nicknamed Le Duc (the Duke).
 The Stade Amédée-Domenech in Brive-la-Gaillarde was named in his honour.

 After his playing career, Domenech became a businessman and a politician.
-Most notably he was a regional president of the Radical Party and a city councillor (conseiller municipal) in Brive-la-Gaillarde and Paris.
+Most notably, he was a regional president of the Radical Party and a city councillor (conseiller municipal) in Brive-la-Gaillarde and Paris.
 He was also part of Edgar Faure's cabinet.